Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 p = head
 for i in range(2):
   p = p.next
-# asseble the new node
+# assemble the new node
 new_node = DoublyListNode(66)
 new_node.next = p.next
 new_node.prev = p